Jal-Bafana/diamond-statistics/diamond-app/README.md

 - Diamond dataset analysis was conducted as part of a statistical research project
 - The regression model coefficients are derived from analysis of approximately 50,000 diamond records
+- This web application is part of the larger [Diamond Dataset Analysis project](https://github.com/Arjunmehta312/Stats-Project-Sem4)